-The CMX7143 is designed to work with a Xtal with a frequency of 9.6MHz, or an external frequency oscillator of 9.6 or 19.2MHz.
+The CMX7143 is designed to work with a Xtal with a frequency of 9.6MHz, or an external frequency oscillator of 9.6 or 19.2 MHz.
 Program Block 3 (see User Manual) must be loaded with the correct values to ensure that the device will work to specification with the user selected clock frequency.
-A table of configuration values can be found in Table 5 supporting baud rates of 2k to 10k symbols per second (4k to 20kbps).
-Rates other than those tabulated (within this range) may be possible.
-Further information can be provided on request.
+A table of configuration values can be found in Table 5, supporting the two baud rates of 1200 and 2400 bps with either oscillator frequency.